 C. We should be committed to the church (24-25).
-"And let us consider how we may spur one another on toward love and good deeds.
-Let us not give up meeting together, as some are in the habit of doing, but let us encourage one another-and all the more as you see the Day approaching."
+Here's the ESV, "And let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near."